Friday, 7 June 2024

 There were minor changes between 1343/1925 and 1347/1929 either in the quranic text or in the information that follows it, but there were no changes in 1936; there never was an Faruq (or Farūq) edition; until the revolution of 1952 all full editions of the qurʾān by the Government Press were dedicated to King Fuʾād.

-How comes that some youngster call the "King Fuʾād Edition" "The Cairo Edition" or "the Azhar Edition"?
+How comes that some youngster call the "King Fuʾād Edition"

-My guess it's because they are so young,
+My guess: because they are so young,

 too young to have spent days in the book shops and publishers around the Azhar.